stephanesan/api-notebook/prototype/README.md

 ## Behavior Specifics

-### Code cell
+### Code cell - Statement
 - Has a blue prompt when active.
-- Has a gray prompt when inactive (statment has been executed).
+- Has a gray prompt when inactive (statement has been executed).

-### Result Cell
+### Code Cell - Result
-- Appears when the preceding code cell statment is executed and the result has been calculated.
+- Appears when the preceding code cell statement is executed and the result has been calculated.
 - Displays the result of the last statement in the code cell.
-- Will populate an object inspector when a statment invocation returns an object or an array.
+- Will populate an object inspector when a statement invocation returns an object or an array.

 ### Object Inspector
 - Can be expanded to browse object properties (model: webkit developer tools).